-First-time borrowers or new students must complete two steps in order for the loans to post to their account.
-The ELC and MPN only need to be completed once.
-Returning students do not need to fill this out each year.
+First-time borrowers or new students must complete Entrance Loan Counseling (ELC) and the Master Promissory Note (MPN) in order for the loans to disburse and post to their account.
+Note: You will need your Federal Student Aid ID to complete these forms.These only need to be completed once, so returning students do not need to fill this out each year.

 Direct Loan Limits

 Dependent undergraduate students enrolled in a degree-seeking program may borrow per year up to

 The maximum amount a dependent undergraduate student may borrow is $31,000.